suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 # A. Full CDDL {#full-cddl}
 In order to create a valid SUIT Manifest document the structure of the corresponding CBOR message MUST adhere to the following CDDL data definition.

+To be valid, the following CDDL MUST have the COSE CDDL appended to it.
+The COSE CDDL can be obtained by following the directions in {{rfc8478bis}}, section 1.4.

 ~~~ CDDL
 {::include draft-ietf-suit-manifest.cddl}
 ~~~